The Black Cauldron (film): Plot

 In the land of Prydain, Taran, a teenage "assistant pig-keeper" on the farm of Caer Dallben, home of Dallben the Enchanter, dreams of becoming a famous warrior.
-Dallben learns that the evil Horned King is searching for the Black Cauldron, a mystical relic that can create an invincible army of undead warriors known as the Cauldron-Born.
-Dallben fears that the Horned King might use his pig, Hen Wen, who has oracular powers, to locate the cauldron.
-He directs Taran to take Hen Wen to safety, but the pig is captured by Gwythaints, the Horned King's wyvern-like creatures.
+Dallben learns from the oracular powers of his pig Hen Wen that the evil Horned King is searching for the Black Cauldron, a mystical relic that can create an invincible army of undead warriors known as the Cauldron-Born.
+Dallben fears the Horned King might use Hen Wen to locate the cauldron, and directs Taran to take the pig to safety, but she is captured by Gwythaints, the Horned King's wyvern-like creatures.

-Taran follows them to the Horned King's castle and meets the pestering creature, Gurgi, who wants to be his friend.
+Taran follows them to the Horned King's castle and meets the pestering creature Gurgi, who wants to be his friend.
 Taran helps Hen Wen escape but is captured and thrown into the dungeon.
 Another captive named Princess Eilonwy frees him.
-In the catacombs, Taran and Eilonwy discover the ancient burial chamber of a king.
-Taran arms himself with the king's sword, which contains magic that allows him to fight the Horned King's minions.
+In the catacombs, the two discover the ancient burial chamber of a king.
+Taran arms himself with the king's sword, which contains magic that allows him to fight the Horned King's henchmen.
 Along with a third prisoner, comical bard Fflewddur Fflam, they escape and are found by Gurgi.
 The Horned King sends the Gwythaints to capture Taran and his friends.

 Following Hen Wen's trail, the group stumbles into the underground kingdom of the Fair Folk, who have Hen Wen under their protection.
 When the kindly King Eidilleg reveals the cauldron's location, Taran decides to destroy it.
 Eidilleg's obnoxious right-hand man Doli is assigned to lead the friends to the Marshes of Morva while the Fair Folk escort Hen Wen back to Dallben.
 At Morva, they learn the cauldron is held by three witches—leader Orddu, greedy Orgoch, and benevolent Orwen.
 Orddu agrees to trade the cauldron for Taran's sword and he reluctantly agrees.
 The witches reveal the cauldron is indestructible, and its power can only be broken when someone willingly climbs into it, which will kill them.
 Taran feels foolish for trading the sword for nothing but his companions show their belief in him.
-They are captured by the Horned King's minions and Gurgi flees.
+They are captured by the Horned King's henchmen and Gurgi flees.
 The Horned King uses the cauldron to raise the dead and his Cauldron-born army begins to pour out into the world.

 Gurgi, deciding not to abandon his friends this time, rescues them.
 Taran decides to jump into the cauldron to save everyone, but Gurgi jumps in instead, killing the Cauldron-born and himself.
 The cauldron begins consuming anything within its vicinity.
-Taran is confronted by the Horned King, who attempts to sacrifice him to the Cauldron.
-Before he can succeed, the Horned King is dragged into the Cauldron and violently ripped apart, which destroys the castle.
+Taran is confronted by the Horned King, who attempts to sacrifice him to the cauldron, only for it to drag the Horned King in and violently rip him apart, which destroys the castle.